alexej-schelle/Bec-Symmetry-Breaking/README.md

+The routine bec-symmetry-breaking.py is Markov sampling method (generalised Metropolis-Hastings sampling algorithm) for calculating the

 #
 #   The routine bec-symmetry-breaking.py is Markov sampling method (generalised Metropolis-Hastings sampling algorithm) for calculating the
 #   integrated (random) condensate wave field (order parameter) for a given total particle number,